AudioMorphology/Europi/README.md

 The 6hp Europi Minion extends the output capabilities of the Europi by providing an additional 4 x CV and 4 x Gate outputs.
 Up to 8 Minions can be daisy-chained together so that, including the main Europi module, a complete system can support 34 x CV and 34 x Gate outputs.

 The Europi MIDI Minion adds MIDI In, Out and Thru capability and can be used as a means of note entry, as a Clock source and also as a MIDI output.
+Up to 4 MIDI Minions can be connected to a Europi.

 The intention is that, being open sourced, the initial hardware platform could be extended to include support for additional modules, control surfaces and such like, either by using the existing I2C bus that links the Europi to the Minions, or leveraging the USB capabilities of the Raspberry Pi.